A Ritual for Seasonal Transition

 Why Seasonal Rituals Matter

 For Indigenous communities, the turning of the seasons has always been a time of reflection, ceremony, and preparation.
-The shift reminds us of reciprocity: we receive the harvest, we give thanks, and we prepare to release what is no longer needed as the world slows down.
-Through simple practices, we can honor the land’s cycles and bring that same balance into our daily lives.
+These shifts remind us of reciprocity: we receive the harvest, we give thanks, and we prepare to release what is no longer needed as the world slows down.

-Light with Intention: A Seasonal Ritual For Change
+Light with Intention: A Ritual for Change

 There’s something powerful about the act of lighting a candle.
-A flicker of flame can transform a room’s atmosphere and shift your state of mind.
+A flicker of flame can transform a room’s atmosphere and gently shift your state of mind.
 When paired with intention, it becomes a grounding ritual.

 I release what no longer serves me.